-While driving to a dinner last February (2015), my husband, Max, asked the kids what they would do (career) if they could do anything.
+While driving to a dinner a February evening in 2015, my husband, Max, asked the kids what they would do (career) if they could do anything.
 My middle daughter opted for reading and relaxation.
 My oldest daughter mentioned something about acting.
 My son said he wanted to be a slug (he was into Slugterra then).
 Anyhow, that discussion continued on as a dinner-time conversation filler, and each of the adults took turns sharing their “what if you could be anything.”

 I didn’t know what to say.
 I felt pretty content about my life, at least career wise.
 But my mouth opened and out came the word “author.”
 It was weird, but rang true and gave me great joy.

 The next day, I started writing Mirror of Sparrows.

 I was sitting on my whicker couch with a big cup of tea, and rain poured outside.
 Otherwise, the house was quiet.
 And Molly, my main character, was born.
 She was a girl, running through the rain.

 After that I wrote everyday, some days, hundreds of words, and other days, thousands.
 Now I’m an addict, and I’m learning to edit.
 And I thank God for spellcheck.